vesterheim/vesterheim.github.io/about/employment/exhibition-manager.md

   subtitle:      # Defaults to page subtitle
   teaser:        # Defaults to page meta-description
 ---
-This individual will provide tull-time (40 hours/week) support for the museum’s exhibitions program, including planning, design, fabrication, installation, and maintenance.
+This individual will provide full-time (40 hours/week) support for the museum’s exhibitions program, including planning, design, fabrication, installation, and maintenance.

 Reports to
 -----------------